Year-End Inventory Checklist for Makers (2026) — 9 Steps to Start Strong

 Look at your Customer Service Situation

-☑️ Create SOPs for handling the common scenarios and questions that you receive from your customers.
-Creating consistent ways to handle returns, exchanges, faulty items etc can ensure that you are always delivering quality interactions with your clients.
+☑️ Create SOPs for the common scenarios and questions you get from customers.
+Having consistent ways to handle returns, exchanges, and faulty items means your team delivers quality interactions every time — not just when someone knows the right answer.

-☑️ Ensure your policies are clearly documented and defined on all your sales channels.
+☑️ Make sure your policies are clearly documented and visible on all your sales channels.

 ☑️ Take a look at customer service requests of the past year and consider how any changes you introduce can improve both your customer experiences and stock management processes in the coming year.